 11. Millet and Greens Salad

 Another take on the millet salad, this time with asparagus, Dijon, cherries and basil.
 Honestly, what can’t you do with this grain?
-Asparagus adds an earthy or grassy flavor to the mix (depending on how you cook it) and is rich in vitamins A, C, E and K.
+Asparagus adds earthy or grassy flavor to the mix (depending on how you cook it) and is rich in vitamins A, C, E and K.

 14. Sweet Potato and Millet Falafel

-Hear us out: If you make a ton of these millet croutons, you’ll have enough to add to your kale Caesar and toss into the stuffing recipe above (just an idea).
+Hear us out: If you make a ton of these millet croutons, you’ll have enough to add to your kale Caesar *and* the stuffing recipe above (just an idea).
 If nothing else, homemade croutons are a great way to show your guests (or prove to yourself) that you really are a genius in the kitchen.